-Section 21200, applies to bicycle riders on roadways.
-It gives them the same rights as motor vehicle drivers, and are also subject to the duties of drivers.
+Section 21200 applies to bicycle riders on roadways.
+It gives them the same rights as motor vehicle drivers and is also subject to drivers' duties.
 This includes issues like riding under the influence.
-Although some provisions may not be applicable to bicycles, the way they are to drivers.
+Although some provisions may not apply to bicycles, the way they are to drivers.

-Motor Vehicle Code 21202, details when bicycles are moving at a speed that is less than the normal speed of traffic, which is moving within the same direction.
-The bicycle rider must ride as near to the right hand curb or edge of the roadway as possible, with the exception of passing, turning left or to avoid unsafe roadway conditions.
+Motor Vehicle Code 21202 details when bicycles are moving faster than the average speed of traffic, which moves within the same direction.
+The bicycle rider must ride as near to the right-hand curb or edge of the roadway as possible, except for passing, turning left, or avoiding unsafe roadway conditions.

-Motor Vehicle Code 21224 outlines exemptions for the operator of a motorized scooter, as being exempt from financial responsibility laws, including registration and vehicle licensing requirements, since it is not a motor vehicle.
+Motor Vehicle Code 21224 outlines exemptions for a motorized scooter operator exempt from financial responsibility laws, including registration and vehicle licensing requirements since it is not a motor vehicle.

 Motorized Scooter rules for roadways treat them on the same level as a bicycle, stating if a bicycle lane is available, the operator must stay in this lane.
-When a bicycle lane is not available, the operator must stay on the right-hand curb or edge of the road, with the exception of when it is unsafe.
+When a bicycle lane is not open, the operator must remain on the right-hand curb or edge of the road, except for unsafe.

-California Motor Vehicle Code 21251, the operator of a low-speed vehicle has all the rights as other motorists, and is subject to the same duties that apply to vehicle drivers.
-This includes driving under the influence; however some provisions may be exempt by their nature that are not applicable.
+California Motor Vehicle Code 21251, the operator of a low-speed vehicle, has all the rights as other motorists and is subject to the same duties as vehicle drivers.
+This includes driving under the influence; however, some provisions may be exempt by their nature that are not applicable.

-Motor Vehicle Code 21254, that if a low-speed vehicle is modified, then the vehicle must meet passenger vehicle federal Motor Vehicle Safety Standards, rather than the relaxed standards of non-modified motorized scooters.
+Motor Vehicle Code 21254 states that if a low-speed vehicle is modified, the car must meet passenger vehicle federal Motor Vehicle Safety Standards rather than non-modified motorized scooters' relaxed standards.

-Motor Vehicle Code 21260, details the modification of low-speed vehicles, stating they may not be operated on any roadway in excess of 35 mph, unless they are crossing a highway, and must have a speed below 35 mph at that time.
+Motor Vehicle Code 21260 details the modification of low-speed vehicles, stating they may not be operated on any roadway above 35 mph unless they are crossing a highway and must have a speed below 35 mph at that time.

-Motor Vehicle Code 21266, states that the operator of a low-speed motorized vehicle must obey all local laws and restrictions.
+Motor Vehicle Code 21266 states that a low-speed motorized vehicle operator must obey all local laws and restrictions.

-Motorized Vehicle Code 2128, states that the operator of this type of vehicle must yield to the right-of-way of all pedestrians, when operating the vehicle on sidewalks, roads or paths.
-It also states the operator of the mobility device must operate the vehicle at a safe speed for the conditions they are traveling.
+Motorized Vehicle Code 2128 states that the operator of this type of vehicle must yield to all pedestrians' right-of-way when operating the vehicle on sidewalks, roads, or paths.
+It also states that the mobility device operator must operate the car safely for the conditions they are traveling.

-Motor Vehicle Code 21452, states that drivers with a green light, may enter an intersection and perform legally permitted turns or travel through the intersection.
-When the green light has a green arrow, this permits protected turns, and when not prohibited, it allows U-turns to be performed.
-In the event that there are not pedestrian control signals, pedestrians may begin to cross an intersection during the green light.
+Motor Vehicle Code 21452 states that drivers with a green light may enter an intersection and perform legally permitted turns or travel through the intersection.
+When the green light has a green arrow, this enables protected turns, and when not prohibited, it allows U-turns to be performed.
+If there are no pedestrian control signals, pedestrians may begin to cross an intersection during the green light.

 So this details yellow light warnings to drivers.
-Basically, the yellow light warns drivers that the light will soon turn red.
+The yellow light warns drivers that the light will soon turn red.
 Next, this prohibits drivers from entering an intersection.
-Also it is a warning to pedestrians.
-Examples are when they cross without assistance of pedestrian dedicated control lights.
-So pedestrians will have insufficient time to safely cross when the light is yellow.
+Also, it is a warning to pedestrians.
+Examples are when they cross without the assistance of pedestrian dedicated control lights.
+So pedestrians will have insufficient time to cross when the light is yellow safely.

-Motor Vehicle Code 21453, states when a driver comes to a steady red light, or red arrow, they must come to a complete stop, prior to entering intersections or crosswalks.
-When not prohibited right turns are permitted on solid red lights, but not arrows, but only after coming to a complete stop to ensure no hazards are present.
+Motor Vehicle Code 21453 states when a driver comes to a steady red light or red arrow, they must come to a complete stop before entering intersections or crosswalks.
+When not prohibited, right turns are permitted on solid red lights, but no arrows, but only after coming to a complete stop to ensure no hazards are present.